Brewed with water at 90 Degrees, let the flower unfurl do not remove flower. This is can be steeped a number of times.

 In April 1967, Annique Theron's 14-month-old daughter, Lorinda, was suffering from colic brought about from allergies.
 No remedy seemed to ease her baby's discomfort.
 In her desperation, Annique decided to try adding Rooibos Tea to her breath milk to aid her sleep-deprived child.

 It proved unbelievably successful.
 Lorinda slept for 3 hours straight - something she had never before achieved.
-And it was all thanks to Rooibos Tea.
+And it was all thanks to Rooibos Leaf Tea.
 The following year, Annique published "Allergies: An Amazing Discovery".
 That discovery still holds credit to this day.